jerukim/scope-labs-take-home/README.md

 4. `pnpm start`

 ## Project Overview
 This assignment was completed using Reacts latest features: React Server Componets (RSC) and Server Actions (SA).
-You will find RSC's are nested inside of Suspense boundries to provide a loading skeletons and pending states.
+You will find RSC's are nested inside of Suspense boundries to provide a loading skeleton and pending states.
 This can be tested out by either throttling network with Chrome Dev Tools Network tab or importing the `sleep` utility function in `src/lib/utils.ts` into the API controllers.

 With RSC's and SA's, we no longer have to manage state on the client side that can be handled by the server.